WICG/nav-speculation/no-vary-query.md

 <a href="/articles/new-underwater-phone?via=headline">New underwater phone, just released!</a>
 ```

 When the page loads, we don't know yet whether the user will click on the hero image or the headline link.
-So it's useful to prerender the page with no query parameter, and then later [fill in that information](#prerendering-activation) once the user clicks on a link.
+So it's useful to prerender the page with no query parameter, and then later [communicate that information](#prerendering-activation) once the user clicks on a link.

-_Note: analytics, where you carry generic data such as the marketing campaign or referring source, is different than [navigational tracking](https://privacycg.github.io/nav-tracking-mitigations/#terminology), which passes along user identifiers.
-Nothing about this proposal is intended to aid navigational tracking, and we expect it to be fully compatible with future and [currently-deployed mitigations](https://privacycg.github.io/nav-tracking-mitigations/#deployed-mitigations) for navigational tracking._

-### Customizing server behavior

-In some cases, query parameters can be used to modify server behavior, in a way that does not affect the end product.
-For example, requesting load-balancing to a particular instance; or, enabling server-side debug logging for a request; or, changing the priority of a request.
-Such customizations generally should not cause future cache misses.
-Although it would be ideal to communicate this information via request headers, not all places on the web platform allow customizable request headers.
-(For example, `<a>` or `<iframe>` elements do not.)

 ## Detailed design